Shunichi09/PythonLinearNonlinearControl/nmpc/newton/README.md

-# CGMRES method of Nonlinear Model Predictive Control
+# Newton method of Nonlinear Model Predictive Control
-This program is about Continuous gmres method for NMPC Although usually we have to calculate the partial differential of optimal matrix, it could be really complicated.
+This program is about NMPC with newton method.
+Usually we have to calculate the partial differential of optimal matrix.
-By using CGMRES, we can pass the calculating step and get the optimal input quickly.
+In this program, in stead of using any paticular methods to calculate the partial differential of optimal matrix, I used numerical differentiation.
+Therefore, I believe that it easy to understand and extend your model.

 # Problem Formulation